Ultimately, there isn’t one thing that affects your internet speeds but a combination of many factors.

 Where you live

-The distance you live away from your nearest telephone exchange box will further affect your speeds.
+The distance you live away from your nearest telephone exchange box will further affect your internet speeds.
 Cable and DSL internet route through these boxes and can cause latency the further away you are, resulting in a weaker and slower signal.

 Additionally, the network congestion in your local area can have an impact.
 Peak times are between 20:00-22:00 when most people are at home streaming movies and gaming - this can slow down your speeds, and is typically worse in densely populated areas.